luciangreen/Music-Composer/README.md

 # Prerequisites

-Please download and install SWI-Prolog for your machine at https://www.swi-prolog.org/build/.
+* Please download and install SWI-Prolog for your machine at `https://www.swi-prolog.org/build/`.

-Please download Lucian Green's List Prolog Interpreter Repository at https://github.com/luciangreen/listprologinterpreter.

-Please install Mind Reader Repository (https://github.com/luciangreen/mindreader).

-Requires asc2mid (http://www.archduke.org/midi/, compile with a C compiler before running.
+* Requires asc2mid (http://www.archduke.org/midi/, compile with a C compiler before running.
 ```
 gcc asc2mid.c -o asc2mid
 ```
-Call application "asc2mid").
+* Call application "asc2mid").

-Optional: Search for and download backdated version 6.0.5 of GarageBand and AlterEgo singing voice synthesis plug-in for old GarageBand for Mac or on Windows (https://www.plogue.com/downloads.html).
+* Optional: Search for and download backdated version 6.0.5 of GarageBand and AlterEgo singing voice synthesis plug-in for old GarageBand for Mac or on Windows (https://www.plogue.com/downloads.html).

+# 1. Install manually

+Download <a href="http://github.com/luciangreen/Music-Composer/">this repository</a>, the <a href="https://github.com/luciangreen/listprologinterpreter">List Prolog Interpreter Repository</a> and the <a href="https://github.com/luciangreen/mindreader">Mind Reader Repository</a>.

-# Installation from List Prolog Package Manager (LPPM)
+# 2. Or Install from List Prolog Package Manager (LPPM)

-* Optionally, you can install from LPPM by installing <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine, downloading the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>,
+* Download the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>:

 ```
 git clone https://github.com/luciangreen/List-Prolog-Package-Manager.git
 cd List-Prolog-Package-Manager
 swipl
+['lppm'].
+lppm_install("luciangreen","Music-Composer")
+halt
 ```
-loading LPPM with `['lppm'].` then installing the package by running `lppm_install("luciangreen","Music-Composer").`.
-Requires additional part below.

-# Installing
+# Running

-* Download the repository to your machine.
+* In Shell:
+`cd Music-Composer`
+`swipl`

-In the SWI-Prolog environment, enter the following to manually enter creative choices:
+* Enter the following to manually enter creative choices:
 `['mindreadtestmusiccomposer-unusual-4-userinput'].`

 * Enter the following to randomly generate 3-note progressions: